The People of Belle-Rivière Location

 Belle-Riviere lies in the mountains of Southern Haiti about 75 miles from Port-au-Prince, a four-hour drive which concludes with six miles of unpaved road which prevent access to any vehicle without four-wheel drive.
 Although the center includes two churches, three schools, and a clinic, the population (approximately 6,000) is too scattered and too unstructured to qualify as a "village."
 This agrarian community depends largely on produce, corn, millet, sisal, and charcoal.
 While country living offers some refreshing relief from the congestion of population centers, it comes at the cost of access to economic opportunity and a variety of living essentials.
 The lifestyle of this community stands in stark contrast to a majority of the world population.

-Loubert: Community leaders are led by Loubert Lexin, a former National School principal, who now, as an "Inspector" of schools, oversees the work of more than 30 primary school principals.
-His profession lends to his deep involvement with the community.
-He speaks fluent English, and possesses a rare skill and motivation to provide financial accountability.
+Loubert: Loubert Lexin, President of TPC, a former National School principal, now coordinates programs on Department level for the Ministry of Education in MIrigoâne.
+Loubert speaks fluent English, and possesses a rare motivation as well as the skill to provide detailed financial reports.
 His wife Marlhéne is equally involved in community.
-Together they have facilitated countless initiatives including the OFAB women's group, their loan fund, the youth group, and a variety of educational activities.
+Together they have facilitated countless initiatives including the OFAB women's group, their loan fund, the youth group, computer classes, and countless other community projects..